Starter

 Motorola Solutions Financials in Motorola Statistics

-• Motorola Solutions made US$10.8 billion in revenue in 2024, which is up about 8 percent versus 2023 and is one of the main pillars in Motorola’s Statistics.
+• Motorola Solutions made USD 11.7 billion in revenue in 2025, up 8% versus 2024, remaining one of the main pillars in Motorola’s Statistics.

-• In Q4 2024, the company had $3.0 billion in sales, a 6 percent rise year over year, showing steady demand in enterprise tech.
+• In Q4 2025, the company had USD 3.4 billion in sales, a 12% rise year over year, showing steady demand in enterprise tech.

-• Products and Systems Integration revenue grew 10 percent for the year, while Software and Services rose 5 percent, both boosting Motorola Statistics’ relevance.
+• Products and Systems Integration revenue grew 10% for the year, while Software and Services rose 5%, both boosting Motorola Statistics’ relevance.

-• The full‑year GAAP operating margin was 24.8 percent, with a non‑GAAP margin of 29.0 percent, strong levels in the Motorola Statistics frame.
+• The full‑year GAAP operating margin was 24.8%, with a non‑GAAP margin of 29.0%, strong levels in the Motorola Statistics frame.

-• Q1 2025 backlog fell slightly to $14.1 billion (‑2 percent), signalling some order recognition but still a solid pipeline.
+• Q1 2025 backlog fell slightly to USD 14.1 billion (‑2%), signalling some order recognition but still a solid pipeline.

-• Acquisitions in Q1 included RapidDeploy and Theatro, costing $414 million, part of Motorola’s Statistics narrative on growth moves.
+• Acquisitions in Q1 included RapidDeploy and Theatro, costing USD 414 million, part of Motorola’s Statistics narrative on growth moves.

 Acquisitions and Strategic Moves in Motorola Statistics